 - Grants $2,500 ⇒ $1,250

-Although that’s still close to $10,000 a semester, it’s a lot easier to think about earning $10,000 in scholarships this semester versus feeling the pressure of earning $70,000 in scholarships all at one.
+Although that’s still close to $10,000 a semester, it’s a lot easier to think about earning $10,000 in scholarships this semester versus feeling the pressure of receiving $70,000 in scholarships all at once.

 The per-semester scholarship amount is the number you want to keep in mind.
 It will significantly reduce your stress.

 Don’t be blind to the fact that we’re looking at $70,000 when it’s all said and done (assuming it takes 4 years to graduate).

 Real Talk: What traps and hurts students is when they attach scholarships with a $70,000 plan instead of the $8,750 strategy.
 Stop focusing on trying to earn all your scholarship money at once.
 Even if you plan ahead, your scholarship strategy and plan could be influenced negatively or positively each semester.

 I find that when students become caught up in how many scholarships they’re applying for, their application quality drastically suffers.
 Students try to complete too many applications or take too much time on one, and loans become inevitable.

 “Consistency in the scholarship application process is what separates scholarship winners.”